joelboosman47/GifSearcher/README.md

-Here is an updated and comprehensive README file draft for your project, incorporating the new details:

----

 # GifSearcher

 GifSearcher is a powerful and user-friendly application designed to search and share GIF files using the GIPHY service.
 Whether you want to find the perfect GIF for a conversation, save your favorites, or switch between themes, GifSearcher makes it all effortless.